crdrury/Unity-Rhubarb-Lip-Syncer/README.md

     ![Blender Shape Keys](https://user-images.githubusercontent.com/39220609/97245481-80b6cf00-17d1-11eb-9e58-589626d5dcdb.png)

     These Shape Keys will be imported to Unity as BlendShapes with the same names.
-Note that **X** is no listed, since it is the basis shape, i.e. the shape when all BlendShapes are set to 0.
+Note that **X** is not listed, since it is the basis shape, i.e. the shape when all BlendShapes are set to 0.

     ![Unity BlendShapes](https://user-images.githubusercontent.com/39220609/97245311-261d7300-17d1-11eb-8c40-9f2c90f36f10.png)